JeffCurless/piStor/README.md

 65 = 100
 ```

-The decision as to how you want the fan controlled is based on the contents of the fanconfig.ini file.
+The decision as to how you want the fan controlled is based on the contents of the pistor.conf file.

-Default fanconfig.ini
+Default pistor.conf

 ```
 [mode]